 4. Small things!

 After choosing white or neutral colours, favouring natural light and maybe ditching the bath, the next thing you can do is downsize those fixtures and accessories.
 In the era of apartment living, there are plenty of high quality, beautiful fixtures and accessories including toilets, sinks and vanities that are just a little or a lot smaller.
 Also, you can opt for other space-saving things like wall-mounted taps and vanities and built-in toilet tanks – ask the guys at Gold Coast Plumbing Company what else can be done to open up that cramped bathroom space.

 Every bathroom needs storage, but how it is incorporated in a smaller bathroom is particularly important.
 Plenty of modern vanities have great built-in options, but you can also opt for recessed storage areas near the bath or in the shower, put shelves higher up on the walls for example for storing towels, or get creative and store items in other ways, such as in baskets or pots.

 As you can see, when you’re considering a bathroom renovation with the help of the Gold Coast Plumbing Company, there are plenty of ways to make a small bathroom appear and function much more like a bigger space.
 Need more ideas or are you ready to get started?
-Get in touch with our friendly team today.
+Whether you’re in Labrador, Helensvale, Palm Beach or anywhere across the Gold Coast, get in touch with our friendly team today.